 When a work directory is used, the algorithm for generating the name of the context-specific temp directories omits the random digit string.
 This ensures the name of the directory remains consistent across context restarts.

-Sometimes you may find it useful to keep the contents of the temporary directory between restarts of the web application.
+Sometimes it is useful to keep the contents of the temporary directory between restarts of the web application.
 By default, Jetty will not persist the temp directory.
 To configure Jetty to keep it, use WebAppContext.setPersistTempDirectory(true).

 Be aware that if you call